solidi/learning-notes/interviews/punch-list.md

 To spark memory of events to tell specific stories.

+## 2012
+- First software engineer hire.

+## 2015
+- Working in a team separated from the rest of the corporation.

 ## 2016
 - Migrating to a monorepo.
+- First staff meetings and 1:1's.
+- Building numerous teams that align to product portfolios.

+## 2018
+- Managing a team that already existed.

 ## 2019
 - Brillant minds with opinions not accepted by peers.